isomerpages/nlb-nrm/_read30/READ30 Nodes.md

 </div>
 <p><strong>NODES</strong>
 </p>
-<p>Celebrate READ30 with us and spot 9 vibrant pop-up nodes from National
+<p>Celebrate READ30 with us and spot 9 vibrant pop-ups from National Library
-Library Building to Orchard Road — each packed with creative vibes, inspiring picks from 30 personalities, and eye-catching installations.</p>
+Building to Orchard Road — each packed with creative vibes, inspiring picks from 30 personalities, and eye-catching installations.</p>
 <p></p>
 <p>✨ Drop by, snap a pic, and redeem exclusive goodies* while they last!</p>
 <p>&nbsp;</p>